Art is not for everyone, or is it?

 But there is a way to discover art in a non-threatening way, at a pace that works for everyone.
 At home in your living room.
 On your digital picture frame.

 Art as an alternative to photos

-Up until recently, I had only displayed photos on our digital picture frame that I had taken myself or at least friends & family.
+Up until recently, I had only displayed photos on our digital picture frame that I had taken myself or at least with friends & family.

-So I downloaded a few high resolution drawings from Wikimedia Commons and put them in a separate image folder on the Pi.
+So I downloaded a few high-resolution drawings from Wikimedia Commons and put them in a separate image folder on the Pi.

 The screen quality of a large 4K monitor, but even a display at a conventional 1080p resolution is good enough to make an impressive rendering of the artist’s work.